 Making a PPI Claim

-We have already recovered more than £750m± for our clients & making a PPI claim through Gladstone Brookes is a straight forward process.
+We have already recovered more than £750m± for our clients & we aim to make the PPI claiming process as smooth as possible.
 If you believe you may have been mis-sold your payment protection insurance policy, just fill in our PPI claim form online or call us on and one of our friendly, knowledgeable staff will guide you through the process.

 Frequently Asked Questions